tqbl/dcase2018_task2/README.rst

-The argument ``metadata_path`` is the path to the training set metadata file containing the original labels. ``pred_path`` is the path to the predictions file used for pseudo-labeling.
+The argument ``metadata_path`` is the path to the training set metadata file containing the original labels. ``pred_path`` is the path to the predictions file used for pseudo-labeling. ``output_path`` is the path of the new metadata file to be written.
 The threshold options allow constraining which examples are relabeled or promoted.